President of the Kaiser Wilhelm Society 1930 - 1937

 By Lorenz Friedrich Beck

 "I could just as easily have become a philologist or a historian.
 What led me to hard science was a course of mathematical lectures which I attended at the university and which gave me an inner satisfaction and animation," wrote the world-famous physicist Max Planck.
-Planck's long life and scientific works are a sui generis reflection of both the optimism and the tragedy of the past two centuries, the belief in science and its failure.
+Planck's long life and scientific work reflect the awakening and tragedy of the past two centuries, the belief in science and its failure in a special way.

 Planck was born in Kiel on 23 April 1858 into a Swabian family which had produced several prominent theologians and legal scholars.
 Following the family's move to Munich, the rest of Planck's life was informed by the city with its intellectual and artistic influences.
 The young Planck was a hard-working and gifted schoolchild who had a sense of duty from an early age, and was loved for his affectionate and amiable nature.
 Having passed his Abitur with flying colours, he enrolled at the University of Munich.
 A study trip to Berlin made a formative impression on him, giving him the opportunity to attend lectures by the leading physicists of his time, Hermann von Helmholtz and Gustav Kirchhoff.